 It appears to be the same as the SE with a BIG scripted "L" on the top that looks like an "P" or a "G -- you decide which it is!

-An updated version of the SE
+An updated version of the SE -- available in chrome of black.

 (1970) This was basically the deluxe version of the Auto Half.
 It used the same body as the earlier models, but added some nice featurs.
 It had a focusing, 35mm (f1.7) lens (7 elements in 4 groups) with speeds of 1/30 - 1/250.
 Close focusing to 0.8 meters.
 The lens has a focusing scale on the lens marked with distance and idiot symbols.
 30.5mm filter thread.
 Ricoh made UV, Y2 (yellow), Skylight (1A), and an ND4 filters.
 A CDS meter replaced the selenium meter of the other models.
 Exposure was similar to the other models, and designed to be automatic.
 The ISO film speed was dialed in (25 - 400), and the CDS meter set both the shutter speed AND the aperture.
 Since the camera now needed a battery, the camera had an OFF switch.
 The viewfinder had a special mark to aid in correct exposure settings, just like the SE.
 It is a dot right in the middle of the viewfinder which is normally yellowish -- meaning "adaquate light".
 If it appears reddish, it means inadequate light -- use flash.
 Crude, but effective.
 For flash use, the f-stop could be set with a scale on the top of the camera, like the previous models.
 This sets the shutter speed to 1/30.
 It still had the spring drive which was good for 25 - 30 exposures.
 Built-in self-timer (probably the "S" in "SL"), PC contact, tripod socket, cable release socket, and shutter release lock (probably the "L" in "SL").
 Available in chrome or black, both with sylish front -- just like the other models.
 Also sold as the Standard Gatling f1.7.